keyoke-code/bd_blog/content/post/staying-safu-1.md

 ## Putting it to the test - the gems

 What about the other side of the equation, the good projects that these scanners label as rugs?
-Let's look at some of those.
+Let's look at those.

 ### Poocoin